Skip to content

 All the above cited articles provide robust evidence that it is more important than ever to address the problem of contamination of powdered formulas by Enterobacter sakazakii.
 It is not only formula-fed premature or immuno-compromised infants and newborns who can be at risk but also infants up to one year and older babies.
 See WHO/FAO Enterobacter sakazakii in powdered follow-up formulae: Meeting Report:

-In 2016 the US CDC therefore issued a renewed alert : See 2016 alert by the US Centers for Disease Control and Prevention on the risks of harmful bacteria in formulas
+In 2016 the US CDC therefore issued a renewed alert : See 2016 alert by the US Centers for Disease Control and Prevention on the risks of harmful bacteria in formulas:

 It is significant that, also in 2016, researchers in Italy published research on precautions to be taken to protect infants fed powdered formulas, with the rationale « Powdered infant formulas are usually not sterile and may frequently be contaminated by several bacteria strains. « They note « Contamination of powdered milk cans has been reported to range from 6.6% in Brazil to 29 % in China. » They therefore discuss the advice to parents, care-givers and health professionals to prevent foodborne infectious diseases when preparing and storing formula.